 If any discrepancies exist between the language in this section E and the corresponding provision in title 13, section 1976, the requirements in title 13, section 1976 shall apply.

-1. Evaporative Emission Standards for 2001 and Subsequent Model Year Vehicles Other Than Motorcycles.
+1. Evaporative Emission Standards for 2001 through 2025 Model Year Vehicles Other Than Motorcycles.

 * * * * *